inkyblackness/imgui-go/CONTRIBUTING.md

 The "idiomatic" function should have only the required parameters of the underlying function, and its comment specifies all the defaults, matching that of `imgui.h`.
 The "verbose" variant should require all the parameters of the underlying function.

+### Code Style

+Please make sure code is formatted according to `go fmt`, and use the following linter: [golangci-lint](https://github.com/golangci/golangci-lint).
+Note that running the linter in the root directory ignores the `_examples` directory - enter that and run the linter there separately.

+> If there are linter errors that you didn't introduce, you don't have to clean them up - I might have missed them and will be handling them separately.